tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 }
 ```
 The main work for the BrowserController is near the end.
 We pass in a navigation action to perform that we know will be asynchronous, after wiring up all of the events it needs to watch it then executes that action and waits for the response to finish (the first then).
 This is triggered by the onLoadFinished event being called after the page has finished loading, which calls the resolve() method.
-We then attach some additional page utilities (jQuery if it isn&#8217;t present, an autotype plugin) and then scan through the list of known pages we preloaded at the top and add the behavior of each one that matches to the basicPage we started with.
+We then attach some additional page utilities (jQuery if it isn't present, an autotype plugin) and then scan through the list of known pages we preloaded at the top and add the behavior of each one that matches to the basicPage we started with.

 Along the way, we also have hooks into other properties, like timeouts and resource load errors, which will call the reject() method instead of resolve.
 This causes a break in the script, skipping ahead to the catch in the outer test script.